WTX

 //!

 //!
-Contains one API called `GenericThrottlingApi` and its two endpoints: a HTTP JSON-RPC
+Contains one API called `GenericThrottlingApi` and its two endpoints: an HTTP JSON-RPC

 //! `genericHttpRequest` and an WebSocket `genericWebSocketSubscription`.